Antoine-Bollinger/partez/README.md

 ├── src/
 │   ├── Abstract/ (Basic logic of the app)
 │   ├── App/ (Starter of the app)
-│   ├── Config/ (Some configuration file like Bootstrap or Session) │   ├── Controller/
+│   ├── Config/ (Some configuration files like Bootstrap or Session) │   ├── Controller/
 │   │   └── [Controllers, typo is <Name>Controller.php]
 │   ├── Router/ (Contains main Router logic)